mattermost/docs/source/about/install-mattermost-for-microsoft-teams-plugin.rst

 Configure the plugin
 --------------------

 Additional configuration settings are available for this plugin.
-See the :ref:`Microsoft Teams plugin configuration settings <configure/plugins-configuration-settings:microsoft teams (beta)>` documentation for details.
+See the :ref:`Microsoft Teams plugin configuration settings <configure/plugins-configuration-settings:ms teams>` documentation for details.

 Monitor plugin performance
 --------------------------